codinnovate/Oryn/docs/API.md

 ## Planned modules

-The following domains are specified in the product plan and will be documented here as they land: attachments, webhooks, rules engine, AI classification/summaries/auto-replies, semantic search, analytics, notifications, provider capabilities.
+The following domains are specified in the product plan and will be documented here as they land: webhooks, rules engine,
+AI classification/summaries/auto-replies, semantic search, analytics, notifications, provider capabilities.